mohammadzainabbas/GSoC_2022/README.md

 ## Challenges and Takeaways

-* Prior to GSoC, I had zero knowledge of Ruby.
-As an aspiring polyglot (human and programming languages), learning a new language was a fun challenge.
-Ruby is now one of my favourite languages and I definitely see myself brewing up projects using it.
+* Prior to GSoC, I had zero knowledge of Ruby (or meta-programming in Ruby).
+As an enthusiastic polyglot (human and programming languages), learning a new language was a fun challenge.
+Now, I am more comfortable with Ruby, and I have even started to use it for some personal projects.
-* Homebrew has a huge codebase, it took quite some time to wrap my head around some of the internals that were central to this project.
+* __Homebrew__ has a huge codebase, it took quite some time to wrap my head around some of the internals that were central to this project.
+* One of the diffculity that I faced was about debugging a Ruby code, I extensively used interactive Ruby (`brew irb`) to debug and to gain some extra Ruby knowledge.
 * I had other work alongside this project, and one of the biggest challenges was time management.
-I identified a few strategies that worked for me, and I was able to plan ahead and complete my work efficiently.
+I kept my mentor well informed about the engagements in advanced, this helped us to plan ahead and complete the work efficiently.
-* I was able to automate some of the work by writing scripts, something I enjoy doing.
-With this I was able to identify what tasks could be automated and how, complete them quickly and gain some extra Ruby knowledge.
-* My code quality has definitely improved, thanks to detailed reviews from the mentors.
-I'm working on improving the quality of my documentation and tests.
+* My ruby code quality has definitely improved, thanks to detailed reviews from the mentors.
+I'm working on further improving the quality of my work.

 ## Acknowledgements

-I'd like to thank my mentors for helping me throughout this project.
-A special shoutout to my primary mentor Sam for their amazing and comprehensive code reviews and guidance.
+I'd like to thank my mentors for helping me out throughout this project.
+A special shoutout to my primary mentor [Nanda H Krishna](https://github.com/nandahkrishna) (and co-mentor [Sam Ford](https://github.com/samford)) for their amazing and comprehensive code reviews and guidance.
 I enjoyed our weekly meetings and am extremely grateful to them for taking the time to answer all my questions.
-The Homebrew community is welcoming and friendly, and the maintainers are just brilliant.
-I'm glad I got an opportunity to work closely with them thanks to GSoC, and I'm looking forward to contributing to Homebrew in the future.
-I'd also like to acknowledge my wonderful co-GSoCers, [rmNULL](https://github.com/rmNULL) and [Vidushee Amoli](https://github.com/VidusheeAmoli), it was great fun working with them.
+The __Homebrew__ community is welcoming and friendly, and the maintainers are just brilliant and really helpful.
+I'm glad that I got an opportunity to work closely with them thanks to GSoC, and I'm looking forward to contributing to __Homebrew__ in the future as well.

 ## Pull Requests